hpc-unibe-ch/pocket-ubelix2/README.md

 ## Requirements

-The following requirements are only when setting up the development environment on your MacBook of choice.
+The following requirements are only of importance  when setting up the development environment on your MacBook of choice.

 * UBELIX Puppet environment repository (puppetenv)
 * [Vagrant Hosts Plugin](https://github.com/adrienthebo/vagrant-hosts)